openjdk/amber-docs/site/index.md

 Project is sponsored by
 the [Compiler Group](http://openjdk.java.net/groups/compiler).

-Most Project Amber features go through at least one round of [_Preview_](http://openjdk.java.net/jeps/12) before becoming an official part of Java SE.
+Most Project Amber features go through at least two rounds of [_Preview_](http://openjdk.java.net/jeps/12) before becoming an official part of Java SE.
 For a given feature, there are separate JEPs for each round of preview and for final standardization.
 This